csmadlibs/THE-ORIGIN-OF-THE-NINJA/README.md

         var pn5 = document.getElementById("pn5").value
         var verbing1 = document.getElementById("verbing1").value
         var bodyprt1 = document.getElementById("bodyprt1").value
         story.innerHTML = "Where do ninjas come from?
-Their beginnings are as mysterious and as " + "added" adj1  + " as those of any of the ancient " + pn1 + " of the 14th century.
+Their beginnings are as mysterious and as " + adj1  + " as those of any of the ancient " + pn1 + " of the 14th century.
 Historians claim the ninjas originated in (the) " + place1 + " around " + num1 + " year(s) ago.
 The word ninja comes from the Japanese word " + sillwrd1 + " which means to '" + verb1 + adverb1  + ".'
 Espionage was their primary job- they acted as secret " + pn2 + ", spying on the bad guys.
 They were hired by royalty and other powerful " + pn3 + " to discover an enemy's " + adj2 + " weaknesses.
 They would sneak into opposing camps to steal passwords, battle plans, or " + pn4 + ".
 Known for their stealth movements, ninjas avoided detection by disguising themselves as " + pn5 + " and " + verbing1 + " quietly in the shadows.
 When it came to dealing with ninjas, people learned to have " + bodyprt1 +  " in the back of their heads!"
         }
     libButton.addEventListener("click", onButtonClick)
 </script>